SolessChong/webmining/README.md

 Methods
 =======
-We used some basic routines on this project.
+We used some basic routines in this project.

 Preprocess
 ----------